top of page

 May help with:

-Infused Oil (topical) For skin application to alleviate nerve pain, bruises, sunburn, or wound
+Infused Oil (topical): For skin application to alleviate nerve pain, bruises, sunburn, or wounds

 St. John's Wort is very interactive with medications and should never be taken lightly with prescription drugs without medical consultation.